Diros, Kastria and Kapsia

 The findings in the cave show that man has used it since the Neolithic period and throughout the First and Middle Helladic to Late Helladic period, inhabited by people who were young, children, pre-teens and young adults with a biological affinity.

-There is an ancient myth connected to the caves, that the daughters of King Proitos bragged that their beauty surpassed the Goddess Hera.
+There is an ancient myth about the caves, that the daughters of King Proitos bragged that their beauty surpassed the Goddess Hera.
 Because of their vanity Hera cursed their sanity, and they thought themselves heifers chasing across the Peloponnese, infecting the women of Argolis with infanticide mania.
 Eventually Melambodas found them in these caves and cured them.

 Exploration is ongoing in the cave system and it is hoped that with a improvement in the economic climate that funds will become available to open up more of Kastria Caves to the public.
 Today the municipality of Kalavryta is responsible for the operation of the cave.